Topographic Trail Map

 The east branch of the Byram River crosses the property and was dammed in the nineteenth century to create shallow Mead Lake, home to frogs, water snakes, and turtles.
 You will find a boardwalk and two bird blinds on the Lake Loop Trail.

-Noteworthy wildlife at the Center includes River Otter, Muskrats, Wood Ducks, White-tailed Deer, Coyotes, fFying Squirrels, nesting Eastern Bluebirds, Wild Turkeys, Bats, and a wide spectrum of reptiles, amphibians, and birds.
+Noteworthy wildlife at the center includes River Otter, Muskrats, Wood Ducks, White-tailed Deer, Coyotes, Flying Squirrels, nesting Eastern Bluebirds, Wild Turkeys, Bats, and a wide spectrum of reptiles, amphibians, and birds.
 Seasonal highlights include the late winter movement of Spotted Salamanders to their breeding pond, spring warbler migration, late summer meadow insects, and the nocturnal fall migration of the Saw-whet Owl.

 Also On the Property

-The Kimberlin Nature Education Center building, open daily from 10 a.m. - 5 p.m., is located at the Main Sanctuary and serves as Audubon Greenwich's main welcome center, houses the Hilfiger Children's Learning Center, The Nature Store, and is an active hub for conservation events, exhibits, offices, classrooms, and the Oppenheimer Gallery in Kiernan Hall.
+The Kimberlin Nature Education Center building is located at the Main Sanctuary and serves as Audubon Center in Greenwich's main welcome center, houses the Hilfiger Children's Learning Center, The Nature Store, and is an active hub for conservation events, exhibits, offices, and classrooms.